 Built-in tools for sharing both app templates and data feeds.

-Our App Gallery makes it easy to share standard forms with the entire Fulcrum user base, so everyone can collect compatible data, even if they aren’t a part of your Community organization.
-Once the data hits the Fulcrum server, it can be made available to external stakeholders in a variety of open formats and modern protocols, including CSV, GeoJSON, KML, shapefile, and more.
+Our App Gallery simplifies sharing standard forms with the entire Fulcrum user base, allowing everyone to collect compatible data, even if they aren’t part of your Community organization.
+Once the data reaches the Fulcrum server, you can make it available to external stakeholders in various open formats and modern protocols, including CSV, GeoJSON, KML, shapefile, and more.

 Our Approach